stefano-rainieri/yajs/README.md

 ## Contributing
 Contributions are welcome.
-Feel free to open a PR or file an issue here on GitHub!
+Feel free to open a PR or file an issue!

 ## License